-7:00 AM to 3:00 PM, is staffed by a fourth person provided by the Maintenance Department.
-During the second and third shifts, the Security Department also patrols the exterior grounds of the Motherhouse property owned by the Ursuline Sisters of Cleveland and certain areas within.
+Ursuline College's Security Department uses a combination of Ursuline College staff and personnel contracted through Willo Security.
+Security personnel patrol the campus 24 hours a day.
+During the second and third shifts, the Security Department also patrols the exterior grounds of certain buildings and property owned by the Ursuline Sisters of Cleveland and certain areas within.

 The Security Department has the authority to ask persons for identification and to determine whether individuals have lawful business at the College.
-Security Guards do not possess police powers and cannot carry out arrests.
-However, Ursuline College's Security Department maintains a highly professional and close working relationship with the Pepper Pike Police, who respond promptly to calls from the College.
+Ursuline College security personnel do not possess police powers and cannot carry out arrests.
+However, the Security Department maintains a highly professional and close working relationship with the Pepper Pike Police, who respond promptly to calls from the College.
 Criminal incidents are referred to the Pepper Pike Police Department who have jurisdiction on the campus.
-All crime victims and witnesses are strongly encouraged to immediately report the crime to the Pepper Pike Police Department and the Ursuline College Security Department.
+All crime victims and witnesses are strongly encouraged to immediately report crimes to the Pepper Pike Police Department and the Ursuline College Security Department.